hackeryarn/blog/content/post/rust-macros-2.md

 // [("Bad Dreams", 10)]
 ```

 As expected, we only get one item.
-As an additional sanity check, we can expand the macro again with `trace_macos!`:
+As an additional sanity check, we can expand the macro again with `trace_macros!`:

 ```rust
 db.into_iter()